Skip to main content

 1. Butternut Squash Soup

-Pro tip: Pair this delicious soup with a grilled cheese or chicken salad sandwich to balance it out with some protein!
+Pro tip: Pair this one with a grilled cheese or chicken salad sandwich to balance it out with some protein!

 MAKES 8 servings